gaomatth/deep_fry/README.md

 The UI and socket header files were created by Charlie Curtsinger

 ## Installation and Configuration
-This project uses the GraphicsMagick API, so it needs to be installed if you plan to contribute to this open-source project.
+This project uses the GraphicsMagick Core API, so it needs to be installed if you plan to contribute to this open-source project.
 You can find the GraphicsMagick Core C API and its installation instructions at http://www.graphicsmagick.org/api/api.html

 Otherwise, clone this repo, navigate into the directory, and use 'chmod 700 p2psnap' in the terminal to make the file executable.
+Note that the executable file in its current form on this repo was compiled on a Linux terminal.
+If you are on MacOS or Windows you should run 'make clean' and rerun 'make' so you can have an executable that is compiled locally on your own computer.
+That probably means that even if you intend to use this program without any contributions on any other OS, you need to download the GraphicsMagick API.

 ## How to use
 In the same directory as the repo, run './p2psnap receive_folder.' 'receive_folder' will be the directory in which received images from other clients and parents will appear.
 It is preferable and convenient to make a new directory named 'receive_folder' in the same directory as the repository specifically for receiving files, and using that as the default receive folder for this program.